 - USDA Loans

-Can I Qualify For FHA Loans With Late Payments After Bankruptcy?
+Can I Qualify For FHA Loans With Late Payments After Bankruptcy

 When a mortgage lender underwrites a borrower’s mortgage loan application, the underwriter will see when the date of the last activity was on open collections accounts and late payments.

-- As long as the outstanding collections, late payments, charge offs, and other bad credit items have been isolated to a certain time period and limited to that time period, it is possible for approval.
+As long as the outstanding collections, late payments, charge-offs, and other bad credit items have been isolated to a certain time period and limited to that time period, it is possible for approval.
 Borrowers should have re-established credit after a period of bad credit.

-With multiple timely payments after late payments, borrowers should have no problem in getting a mortgage loan approval.

-- However, borrowers who have a history of late payments and open collections throughout the years that shows that they are financially irresponsible and will have a hard time getting a mortgage loan approval.
+With multiple timely payments after late payments, borrowers should have no problem getting mortgage approval.
+However, borrowers who have a history of late payments and open collections throughout the years that shows that they are financially irresponsible will have a hard time getting a mortgage loan approval.

 Obtaining New Credit With Bad Credit

-I get countless of calls by home buyers who cannot qualify for FHA Loans because they have a late payment or open collections after a bankruptcy and/or foreclosure.
+I get countless calls from home buyers who cannot qualify for FHA loans because they have a late payment or open collections after bankruptcy and/or foreclosure.
 Again, FHA guidelines on late payments After Bankruptcy do not automatically disqualify borrowers with late payments.
 As long as borrowers can get approve/eligible,

 Qualifying For FHA Loans With Late Payments After Bankruptcy

-Home Buyers who were told that they do not qualify for FHA Loans with late payments after bankruptcy, foreclosure, short sale, or deed in lieu of foreclosure, please contact us at 1-800-900-8569 or text for a faster response.
+Home Buyers who were told that they do not qualify for FHA loans with late payments after bankruptcy, foreclosure, short sale, or deed in lieu of foreclosure, please contact us at Gustan Cho Associates at 800-900-8569 or text for a faster response.
 Or email us at firstname.lastname@example.org.
 The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.